Desperate families wait for news of loved ones among the 1,000 missing in Maui fires

 With cell phone and power still down on Maui, people are taking extraordinary measures to find loved ones missing after the Hawaii wildfires, Bevan Hurley reports

-Rachel Engel was on the phone with her best friend Avery Harden when gusts of up to 80 mph (128kms) whipped up by Hurricane Dora began blowing through Lahaina, on the western edge of Maui, on Monday.
+Rachel Engel was on the phone with her best friend Avery Harden when gusts of up to 80mph (129kmh) whipped up by Hurricane Dora began blowing through Lahaina, on the western edge of Maui, on Monday.

 “We thought it was just going to be high winds, that happens in Hawaii,” Ms Engel, from Detroit, told The Independent.